Jainex17/E-commerce/README.md

 Live at :- https://ezsop99.000webhostapp.com/

 Our ecommerce website, where customers can order products and admin can manage inventory, categories, and orders

-- PHP, Javascript, HTML, CSS, and Bootstrap, MySQL.
+language used - PHP, Javascript, HTML, CSS, and Bootstrap, MySQL.

 ✔ We have made this website as responsive website so, customers can easily access our website from any device.